 ''My own personal view is that it should, given if you take a 100-year view of Christchurch and their love of sport.''

-The prime minister acknowledged there was still a lot of frustration for people with homes in TC3, the technical category where further liquefaction was considered possible and specific geotechnical investigations and foundation designs are required.
+He said there was still a lot of frustration for people with homes in the technical category 3 zone where further liquefaction was considered possible and specific geotechnical investigations and foundation designs were required.

-A rally of TC3 homeowners was expected to be held this afternoon.
+A rally of TC3 homeowners is expected to be held this afternoon.

 Key said progress was being made.

-''They have our 100 per cent support.
-But I understand the issues they are going through and we're doing everything we can to speed that up.''
+''They have our 100 per cent support, but I understand the issues they are going through and we're doing everything we can to speed that up,'' he said.

 - © Fairfax NZ News